nwglenn/DSCntrl/DSCtrl/README.md

 [function name]-[time stamp in NT Time].log
 ```

-## Updates
-Starting with DSCtrl 1.0.3, an automatic update feature is built into the application.
-When the application starts, it will check for a newer version of the software and provide an opportunity for you to automatically download and install the newer version.

-## Getting help
-The Deskside Control Panel is a project managed by the UTO Deskside Operations Management team.
-If you run into problems, or have feedback, please feel free to contact us.

-The preferred contact method is via a Service-Now ticket.
-In the Service Now catalog, select the Tech 2 Tech option, and submit a ticket to the _UTO Deskside operations management_ queue.

 ## License

 This software is intended to be used by UTO Deskside staff and student workers.
 Please do not distribute it outside of the university.